FFXI-Guides/FFXI-Guides.github.io/_battle-content/dynamis-divergence/sandy/wave2.md

 * Statues of NO COLOR (the statue does not switch between BLUE/GREEN) will spawn Aurix (loot piñata NM) as well as the normal mobs.

-Make your way to the Mog House area to where Halphas awaits you.
+Make your way East to the Mog House area to where Halphas awaits you.
 You can grab a couple mobs and have your COR TP on them to Leaden Salute all the statues in your way or you can just pull normally and kill.
 You don't need to clear both sides of the alley where it splits, either way is fine.

 You want to make sure the fountain is clear.
 These are mostly NMs so it may be faster/easier for your COR to just Leaden Salute one-shot these statues.